 Please adopt the MLA Formatting and Style Guide, using in-text citations in brackets and a list of works cited.
 Please DO NOT use Endnote or any other referencing software in your submission as it interferes with formatting; bibliographies and in-text references should be in plain text; we will return any incorrectly formatted documents for resubmission.
 Use footnotes for complex citations or supplementary information where appropriate.
 A brief guide to MLA Format is available at: http://www.library.cornell.edu/newhelp/res_strategy/citing/mla.html.
 More detailed information is available at: http://owl.english.purdue.edu/owl/resource/557/02/.

 Please submit images etc. as separate files, indicating where they should appear in your text.

 AHR is included on the DEST register of scholarly refereed journals, and on Ulrichs, the international register of scholarly journals.

 AHR has been publishing Open Access since 1996 and is proud to be part of .

 AD Hope Building #14

 ACT 0200 Australia

-AHR is also published in PDF and Print-on-Demand format by ANU E Press :
+Issues 44-52 of AHR were published in PDF and Print-on-Demand format by ANU E Press :